cpoussot/LF/README.md

 It is suited to approximate, from any data-set:
 - an interpolatory model given with a realization,
 - with minimal complexity,
-- and with potentially passivity and pH forlm preservation.
+- and with potentially passivity and pH form preservation.

 ## Contribution (dis)claim